Porsha Williams: 2012–2019: The Real Housewives of Atlanta, The Celebrity Apprentice, and music

 She released her debut single "Flatline" through the iTunes Store on March 17, 2014.
 Later that month, Williams received media attention after an altercation with Moore while filming the sixth season reunion for The Real Housewives of Atlanta.
 While filming the reunion special at the Biltmore Hotel on March 27, Moore implied that Williams was unfaithful during her marriage; after Williams called Moore a "slut from the '90s" and Moore yelled that Williams was "a dumb ho" from a megaphone, Williams assaulted Moore.
 Moore later threatened to quit the series if Williams was to remain, commenting that "we've become angry with each other, we've threatened each other and gone to the edge.
 But at the end of the day, we know there's a line."
 Williams was arrested on December 29, 2014, for speeding with a suspended license, but was released the same day.

 In September 2015, Bravo announced that Williams had signed on to return as a main cast member, along with new cast member and actress Kim Fields.
 On January 28, 2016, it was announced that she was participating as a contestant on The New Celebrity Apprentice, also known as The Apprentice 15 and The Celebrity Apprentice 8.
 On September 19, 2018, Williams announced her pregnancy.
 On October 1, it was reported that she was engaged to entrepreneur Dennis McKinley.
 The proposal was shown on The Real Housewives of Atlanta (S11 Ep15) which aired February 17, 2019.
-On March 22, 2019, she gave birth to their daughter, Pilar Jhena, showcased on her first spin-off Porsha's Having a Baby.
+On March 22, 2019, she gave birth to their daughter, showcased on her first spin-off Porsha's Having a Baby.
 Williams and McKinley briefly split in June, but had reunited by August 2019.

-On June 2025, Porsha Williams was named to the cast of Peacock’s popular reality competition elimination show “The Traitors” for Season 4.
-She joins four other “Housewives” franchise vets: “New York” alum Dorinda Medley (who was also on Season 3), “Beverly Hills” vet Lisa Rinna, “Potomac” alum Candiace Dillard Bassett, and “Dubai” cast member Caroline Stanbury.